Autostronomy/AutoProf/docs/extramethods.rst

 :func:`~autoprof.pipeline_steps.PSF.PSF_deconvolve`

 Deconvolves a provided PSF from the primary image.
+Add the step 'psf deconvolve' early in the pipeline steps and the primary image will be deconvolved using Lucy-Richardson deconvolution.
+This is an approximate deconvolution useful in many scenarios, but it depends on the number of iterations.
+You can use `ap_psf_deconvolution_iterations` to set the number of iterations.

 Center - Mean
 ----------------------------------------------------------------------